liaoherui/StrainScan/README.md

 #### *__[Update - 2023 - 09 - 29]__* :  <BR/>

-* *V1.0.13: Update Bioconda version to latest GitHub version, which has more new functions!! <BR/>*
+* *V1.0.13: Update Bioconda version to latest GitHub version, which has more and new functions!! <BR/>*

 #### *__[Update - 2023 - 09 - 23]__* :  <BR/>